Maryamalakkas/pdsnd_github/README.md

 # Udacity-programming-for-Data-Science-using-Python-Nanodegree
 <img src="Images/Programming.jpg" width="1000">

-# Created by Saurav Raghuvanshi
+# Created by Maryam alakkas

 This repository contains projects and practice set for Udacity Programming For Data Science Using Python Nanodegree.